Lokymil/elephant_carpaccio/client-js/README.md

 To parse a cart properly, you have to change the `getInvoiceFromCart` function in [`src/invoice/invoice.js`](./src/invoice/invoice.js) and return the correct invoice value.

 To know what rules you will have to create, ask your team leader.

+Finally, to apply your changes, you have to restart your program.